 - Print on cardstock for added durability. (this is my favorite from Amazon)

 - If your planner inserts are smaller, use a paper cutter for easier cutting (or this one).

-- If you would like the pages to not be blank on the backside, you can either print something on the back of each page (like the task boxes above), or you can print a second sheet and glue it onto the back (depends if you feel comfortable trying to print on the reverse and the thickness of paper you use and wheter you’d see through it).
+- If you would like the pages to not be blank on the backside, you can either print something on the back of each page (like the task boxes above), or you can print the second sheet and glue it onto the back (depends if you feel comfortable trying to print on the reverse and the thickness of paper you use and whether you’d see through it).